A Faith-Based Couples' Counseling Program Reduced Intimate Partner Violence in Uganda

 The Becoming One program was implemented in three districts in Western Uganda– Kamwenge, Kakumiro, and Kagadi.
 World Vision identified 140 faith leaders who then recruited the 1,680 couples who participated in the program.
 To measure the impact of the program, researchers grouped couples within congregations based on their self-reported experience with IPV before the program implementation.
 Half were assigned to receive the program immediately (October 2018), while the other half began the program in December 2019 (the comparison group) after the conclusion of the research.

 Couples attended twelve in-person group sessions over three to four months that focused on improving couples' relationships in a way that benefited both women and men, rather than on violence specifically.
-Thematic areas included communication, emotional regulation, shared control over finances and, sexual consent and pleasure.
+Thematic areas included communication, emotional regulation, shared control over finances, and sexual consent and pleasure.
 Faith leaders took couples through illustrated workbooks that provided stories, biblical principles, exercises, and skills to practice at home.

 * Due to the sensitivity of researching violence committed by an intimate partner, researchers took additional measures to minimize the risk of study participants’ retraumatization, to support research staff experiencing vicarious trauma and to prepare the team to follow ethical guidelines and protocols in conducting IPV research.
 Read more in the Ethics Appendix and this related post.

-A year later, the Becoming One program shifted power from women to men and reduced intimate partner violence.
+A year later, the Becoming One program shifted power from men to women and reduced intimate partner violence.
 Although men reported loss of control and decision-making authority relative to their partner, the overall benefits were not exclusive to women, as both men and women reported improvements in their relationship.
 Researchers found that the faith leaders whose personal views on gender equality aligned with those of the program and those who most closely followed the program content produced the largest changes.

 Intimate partner violence decreased by 12 percent one year after Becoming One was implemented.
 Reductions in violence were driven by decreases in the proportion of women reporting their partner coerced sex or raped, punched, or pushed them – the acts most commonly reported before the program.